Volunteering in Liguria: Organic Farm Work the Italian Way

 You can actually stay with my host family in their agro-tourism apartment overlooking the sea without the manual labor.
-Immobiliare Peletta Imperia and Tecnocasa also organize apartment rentals in the city, and the Hotel Robina, part-way up the hill near the Porto Maurizio train station, has some of the city's most expansive views.
+Tecnocasa offers apartment rentals in the city, and the Hotel Robina, part-way up the hill near the Porto Maurizio train station, has some of the city's most expansive views.

 WWOOFing in Italy